nicolasbrunner/articles/mountainbike/trioofwheels.md

 Many of the good traits that the Roval wheels have can also be found on the XMC 320 wheels.
 They are exciting to ride in terrain with lots of short punchy climbs.
 And they are equally fun and precise to ride on flowier trails.

-![Descending on the DT Swiss XMC 320](/assets/trioofwheels/DSC02087.jpeg) *Good times on the XMC 320 wheels, even if I forget my sunglasses.*
+![Descending on the DT Swiss XMC 320](/assets/trioofwheels/DSC02087.jpeg) *Good times on the XMC 320 wheels, even when forgetting your sunglasses.*

 However they feel noticeably less harsh and fatiguing on rocky and rooty terrain to me.
 The ride feel they offer in those situations is closer to the XM 481 aluminum wheel, which is a good thing.
 Less bouncing around and easier to stick to your line as a result.
 Obviously, there are stronger and faster riders out there that might feel different.